- Sales forecasting

 The slope (b) is 0.907, and the intercept (a) is -313.

 Based on this model, sales calls look closely correlated to sales and may be leading to more revenue.
-But remember: just because a variable is correlated doesn’t mean it is the cause.
-You have to consider a variety of factors too in-depth for this exercise.
+But remember: correlation doesn’t necessarily imply causation.
+You have to consider various factors too in-depth for this exercise.
 This is also a simple linear example.
-You will normally have a multiple linear regression with several independent variables, such as number of emails sent, number of demos given, number of meetings held, etc.
+You will normally have a multiple linear regression with several independent variables, such as the number of emails sent, number of demos given, number of meetings held, etc.

 5. Scenario writing

 Scenario writing is a qualitative approach used for long-term planning and to account for possible extremes.
 It is dependent on a subjective understanding of business and sales.